Mass Effect is owned by Electronic Arts and or Bioware, Deus Ex is owned by Square Enix.

 "So what?
-Well, I don't know about you, but the fact that a far-left theocracy is putting out bio-augmented agents has me more than a little worried."
+Well, I don't know about you, but the fact that a far-left theocracy is investing into bio-augmented agents has me more than a little worried."

-"I find that a far-right plutocracy has a bunch of bio-augmented nearly invincible techno-vampires on its payroll a little more worrying."
+"I'm thinkin' that a far-right plutocracy having a bunch of bio-augmented nearly invincible techno-vampires on its payroll is little more worrying."